Konstanius/lazy_page_view/README.md

     return await DatabaseService.getNextEvent(currentEvent);
   }

   Future<Event?> getPreviousDatabaseEvent(Event currentEvent) async {
       // Load the previous event or null if there are no more events from the database, based on the current event return await DatabaseService.getPreviousEvent(currentEvent);
   }

+  Future<Event> loadInitialEvent() async {
+    // Load the initial event from the database (for example, the next event to occur in the future) return await DatabaseService.getInitialEvent();
+  }

   @override
   Widget build(BuildContext context) {
     return Scaffold(
       body: LazyPageView(
-        lazyPageController: _lazyPageController,
+        controller: _lazyPageController,
-        initialPage: 0,
+        loadInitial: loadInitialEvent,
-        nextPageLoader: getNextDatabaseEvent,
+        loadNext: getNextDatabaseEvent,
-        previousPageLoader: getPreviousDatabaseEvent,
+        loadPrevious: getPreviousDatabaseEvent,
         pageBuilder: (BuildContext context, Event event) {
-          return EventPage(event: event);
+          return EventPage(event);
         },
-        loadingWidget: Center(
-          child: CircularProgressIndicator(),
-        ),
+        placeHolder: const Center(child: CircularProgressIndicator()),
+        onPageChanged: (Event event) {
+          print('Page changed to: $event');
+        }
       ),
     );
   }